-Cookbook Recipe Plug-in – Cookbook was created by Feast Design Co., as well, and therefore is specifically crafted to play well with the Brunch Pro and Foodie Pro themes, among many others.
+Cookbook Recipe Plug-in (affiliate) – Cookbook was created by Feast Design Co., as well, and therefore is specifically crafted to play well with the Brunch Pro and Foodie Pro themes, among many others.
 I believe this has saved me an untold number of headaches, as I have completely avoided any compatibility issues.
 Cookbook is very simple to use, nicely integrates all the key SEO data, and looks good while doing it.

 Photo Sharing Websites

 Foodgawker – Some consider Foodgawker the granddaddy of food photo submission sites.
 They are selective!
 In the event your photo is not accepted and displayed on the site, you’ll receive at least a line of feedback as to why.
 Of course this is subjective and can feel arbitrary at times, but the unbiased feedback really helped me learn and motivated me to improve my photography in the early days, when I had a lot of experience with rejected photos. 🙂